 When your loan is approved, the lender will choose a representative to conduct a closing, during which the money can be released and the property transferred to you.

-A VA loan may be a good choice if you don’t have perfect credit, or you want to buy a home without a down payment but don’t want to pay mortgage insurance.
-Just be aware that you need proof of military service to be eligible and you’ll likely have to pay a funding fee that could add significant cost to your loan.
+A VA loan may be a good choice if you’re a qualifying military service member.
+Just keep in mind that you’ll likely have to pay a funding fee that could add to the total cost of your loan.

 Calculate your VA loan